NachoKai/levanta.me/README.md

 ## Overview

 Levanta.me is a React-based application that uses the `@vladmandic/face-api` library to detect faces through a webcam feed.
-It tracks the user's work, rest, and stale times and notifies the user when specific thresholds are exceeded.
+It tracks the user's work, rest, and idle times and notifies the user when specific thresholds are exceeded.

 ## Features

 - **Face Detection**: Uses `face-api.js` to detect faces in real-time from the webcam.
-- **Timer Management**: Tracks work, rest, and stale times based on face detection.
+- **Timer Management**: Tracks work, rest, and idle times based on face detection.
-- **Notifications**: Alerts the user when the work or rest time exceeds the configured limits or when the face is not detected for a certain period (stale time).
+- **Notifications**: Alerts the user when the work or rest time exceeds the configured limits or when the face is not detected for a certain period (idle time).

 ## Technologies Used